slugrustle/voltage_divider/README.md

-This project is released under Creative Commons [CC0](https://creativecommons.org/publicdomain/zero/1.0/) 1.0 Universal.
+This project is released under Creative Commons [CC0](https://creativecommons.org/publicdomain/zero/1.0/) 1.0 Universal Public Domain Dedication.
 See LICENSE.txt or the first comment in voltage_divider.html.

 ## Acknowledgments